antoniomartinezzz/Graphs-Homework/README.md

 python main.py
 ```

 First, experiment with the aggregation arquitecture.

-You must run **4 experiments**, one for each of the available methods. **Are your results as expected?** Then, choose other tunable hyperparameters that you wish to explore and run at leat **6 extra experiments**.
+You must run **4 experiments**, one for each of the available methods.
+Then, choose other tunable hyperparameters that you wish to explore and run at leat **6 extra experiments**.
 In the `src` directory, edit the `config.json` file to specify arguments and flags.

-To have the complete points, you need to **attach a table with all the experiments to your report.
-In addition, you should discuss how each of the hyperparameters that you modify affects the performance of the network.**
+a.
+To have the complete points, you need to **attach a table with all the experiments to your report.**

+b.
+In addition, discuss how each of the hyperparameters and aggregating arquitectures that you modified affects the performance of the network.** **Are your results as expected?**

-## Part 5: Layer experimentation (1 point)
+## Part 4: Layer experimentation (1 point)

 Finally, you should choose the best model found in Part 4 and experiment with the number of layers in the model.
 You must perform at least 2 extra experiments.
 In the report **attach the table with the results and discuss them**.

-# Report
+# Deadline and report

 Please upload to your repository a PDF file named Lastname_Graphs.pdf.

 Deadline: Sep 11, 2023, 23:59

+# References

+* [Inductive Representation Learning on Large Graphs](http://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs), Hamilton et al., NeurIPS 2017.

+* This implementation is based on https://github.com/raunakkmr/GraphSAGE